dtKinger/weather-app-TOP/README.md

-# weather-app-TOP
+# My Weather App
-An API project - weather app for The Odin Project
+An API project - a weather app for The Odin Project